Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

 Secondly, we need to determine the statistical properties of $A_\mathrm{stacked}$, so that we can compute the likelihood, which can be expressed as $P(A_\mathrm{stacked}|M_\mathrm{red},A_\mathrm{parent})$, which is equivalent to $P(A_\mathrm{stacked}|A_\mathrm{red})$.
-Since the theoretical distribution of the stacked PDF is unknown, we rely on the data sample itself to infer their statistics.
-We perform a bootstrap of the stacked PDF by drawing individual PDFs with replacement.
-We compute $10^6$ bootstrapped stacked PDFs, allowing us to construct the full statistical distribution of $A_\mathrm{stacked}$.
-An example of the distributions of $s_i$ of the 10-bin $N_\mathrm{H}$ stacked PDFs from a bootstrapped data sample is shown in Fig.~\ref{fig:bootstrap}.
-We find that the distributions of $s_i$ are reasonably well approximated with normal distributions.
-Thus we can determine Gaussian uncertainties for all $s_i$ parameters, as well as their full covariance matrix using the bootstrapped sample.
-Finally, we sample the posterior $P(A_\mathrm{stacked}|A_\mathrm{parent})$ with the No-U-Turn Markov Chain Monte Carlo sampler (NUTS) implemented in the Python package \texttt{PyMC3} \citep{Salvatier2016}, because of its convenient implementation of the Dirichlet prior and faster sampling process compared to \texttt{MultiNest}, and we expect the chance of converging towards local maxima to be small.
+Since the theoretical distribution of the stacked PDF is unknown, we relied on the data sample itself to infer their statistics.
+We performed a bootstrap of the stacked PDF by drawing individual PDFs with replacement.
+We computed $10^6$ bootstrapped stacked PDFs, allowing us to construct the full statistical distribution of $A_\mathrm{stacked}$.
+An example of the distributions of $s_i$ of the ten-bin $N_\mathrm{H}$ stacked PDFs from a bootstrapped data sample is shown in Fig.~\ref{fig:bootstrap}.
+We find that the distributions of $s_i$ were reasonably well approximated with normal distributions.
+Thus, we can determine Gaussian uncertainties for all $s_i$ parameters, as well as their full covariance matrix using the bootstrapped sample.
+Finally, we sampled the posterior $P(A_\mathrm{stacked}|A_\mathrm{parent})$ with the No-U-Turn Markov chain Monte Carlo sampler (NUTS) implemented in the Python package \texttt{PyMC3} \citep{Salvatier2016}, because of its convenient implementation of the Dirichlet prior and faster sampling process compared to \texttt{MultiNest}, and we expected the chance of converging toward local maxima to be small.